 Food In Japan Is As Beautiful As Delicious It Is

 When it comes to food, the Japs show a passion and zeal rivalled by no other.
 With creative recipes, pedantic preparation and artful presentation, the authentic Japanese cuisine is motivation enough to stay in this country.
 Japan’s obsession with food jumps out at travellers with different cities being known for their local specialities from sushi to barbecue joints.

 In fact, Japan is also home to some of the craziest themed restaurants you’ll ever see.
 Let go for a night and you’ll find yourself eating ice cream next to a full blown sumo fight!
 Some of the mouth watering dishes are ramen noodles, oyakodon, tonkatsu cutlets, chawanmushi and oden fishcakes.

 You Can Get Paid To Live Here

 There are many programs offered to students and working adults which can help make living in Japan easier for you.
 One of the most renowned is The Japan Exchange and Teaching Programme (also known as the JET program).

-These organisations not only offer well paid jobs, but are also very helpful towards their employees.
+These organisations not only offer well-paid jobs but are also very helpful towards their employees.
 Going through a program also makes settling smoother as you are provided with living quarters and all the necessary basic amenities.
-There are also umpteen student programs for hose who wish to pursue their studies in this wonderful nation.
+There are also umpteen student programs for those who wish to pursue their studies in this wonderful nation.

 Are you coaxed enough to move to this incredible country?